ruby-rice/rice/README.md

 # Introduction {#intro}

 Rice is a C++ interface to Ruby's C API.
 It provides a type-safe and exception-safe interface in order to make embedding Ruby and writing Ruby extensions with C++ easier.
-It is similar to Boost.Python in many ways, but also attempts to provide an object-oriented interface to all of the Ruby C API.
+It is similar to Boost.Python or pybind11 in many ways, but also attempts to provide an object-oriented interface to all of the Ruby C API.

 What Rice gives you: